wireservice/agate/docs/tutorial.rst

     # Close the file
     f.close()

-:class:`journalism.table.Table` will accept any iterable (array) of iterables (rows)  as it's first argument.
+:class:`.Table` will accept any iterable (array) of iterables (rows)  as it's first argument.
 In this case we're using a CSV reader.
 Note that the data is copied when the table is constructed so it safe to close the file handler immediately.

 Selecting and filtering data
 ============================